-- •There will be two examinations: midterm and final exam. - Midterm exam (common to all lectures, out of class) - Worth 25% of term grade - Thursday October 23 from 7:00 8:15 PM - Final exam (common to all lectures, out of class) - Worth 40% of term grade - Date/time/location determined by the Office the Registrar. - You can find information about your final exams online via the university PeopleSoft portal. - Both exams will completed on paper (not in front of a computer). - You must pass the weighted average of the exam component to be awarded a grade of C- or higher in the class.
+- •There will be two examinations: midterm and final exam. - Midterm exam (common to all lectures, out of class) - Proportion of the term grade: 25/100 - Thursday October 27 at 6 PM - Final exam (common to all lectures, out of class) - Proportion of the term grade: 40/100 - Date/time/location determined by the Office the Registrar. - You can find information about your final exams online via the university PeopleSoft portal. - Both exams will completed on paper (not in front of a computer). - •You must pass the weighted average of the exam component to be awarded a grade of C- or higher in the class.